-I am a social scientist with research expertise in activism and civil society, post-conflict societies, the everyday, inter-ethnic dynamics, identity and gender.
+I am a social scientist working working at the intersection of social and visual anthropology, sociology, and political science.
+I have research expertise in activism and civil society, post-conflict societies, migration, inter-ethnic dynamics, identity and gender.
 My multi-disciplinary background and commitment to visual, sensory and mixed methods shape both my research and my teaching practice.

-Currently, I hold the post of Postdoctoral Researcher at the Centre for East European and International Studies (ZOiS) and an Honorary Research Fellowship at the University of Manchester.
-Before that I was Thomas Brown Assistant Professor at Trinity College Dublin and Between 2015 and 2018 I held a British Academy Postdoctoral Fellowship at the University of Manchester, during which I researched donor-independent civil society and various forms of everyday activism in Novi Sad (Serbia), Lodz (Poland), Debrecen (Hungary), Manchester (UK) and Cádiz (Spain).
+Currently, I work at the German Centre for Integration and Migration Research (DeZIM) and the Centre for East European and International Studies (ZOiS), both in Berlin.
+Before moving to Berlin, I was Thomas Brown Assistant Professor at Trinity College Dublin and earlier, between 2015 and 2018, I held a British Academy Postdoctoral Fellowship at the University of Manchester, during which I researched donor-independent civil society and various forms of everyday activism in Novi Sad (Serbia), Lodz (Poland), Debrecen (Hungary), Manchester (UK) and Cádiz (Spain).
 Earlier, I lectured at the University of Manchester, held a Postdoctoral Fellowship at the University of Novi Sad and worked as a consultant in teaching methods for a university in Mexico.